Gorillas in Uganda, the colorful heart of Africa is written by Mary Meier

 Most people probably immediately think of the famous mountain gorillas when they mention Uganda.
 You can get really close to them and experience how they live, play and eat in their familiar surroundings.
 If you are lucky, you will also meet the really beautiful 'silverback', who is the hangorilla who controls the herd.

-It is a very special experience to be allowed to see the mountain gorillas up close in the Bwindi Impenetrable National Forest in southwestern Uganda.
-Today, it costs about $ 600 to get a gorilla permit for one day.
-It is cheaper than in Rwanda and more expensive than in the Democratic Republic of Congo.
+Today it costs approximately USD 600 to get a permit – 'gorilla permit' – for one day.
+It is cheaper than in Rwanda and more expensive than in the Democratic Republic of the Congo.
 But this is also where most mountain gorillas live.
-It is an experience not to be missed if you are nearby and have the opportunity to go to the jungle.
+It is an experience you should definitely not miss if you are nearby and have the opportunity to go to the jungle.

 But Uganda also offers much more.
 There are things to see all over the country, so if you want to make the most of your time here, it may be advisable to opt for a round trip.